AswathiSasikumar/King-County-House-Sales-/README.md

 2. imdb.titles.ratings data set
 IMDB Ratings data set contains the average ratings and number of votes of each movie title.In this table too a movie/title is identified by the column "tconst".

-Box Office Mojo is an Americanwebsite that tracks box-office revenue in a systematic, algorithmic way.
+Box Office Mojo is an American website that tracks box-office revenue in a systematic, algorithmic way.

 1. Bom.movie_gross dataset
 This dataset has details of the domestic gross and foreign gross earned from each movie and the name of studio which produced the movie along with year in which it was produced.